arthurBricq/ros_robottle/README.md

 The script is launched using Systemd at boot.
 Once the script is launched, all the ros nodes can be killed (in SSH) with the command

 `sudo systemctl stop autostart`

-## Our ROS Nodes

-Here is a description of the nodes we created for the robot.

-### Input Nodes

-- **lidar_publisher.py**: Reads data from lidar as send them as collected in the topic `lidar_data`
-- **uart_speed_reader.py**: Reads the speed from the motors, using UART communications and send them in topic `uart_motors_speed`.
-- **detectnet.py**: Reads the camera and returns the bounding boxes.
-This package was made by NVidea and here is its [documentation](https://github.com/dusty-nv/ros_deep_learning).
-Here are different topics one other node can subscribe to
-    - `image_in`: simply the raw image
-    - `detections`: the bounding boxes
-    - `vision_info`: vision metadata
-    - `overlay`: the image with the bounding boxes drawn on top of it

-### Internal Nodes (i.e. the brain)
-- **slam.py**: SLAM node (evaluate position and map).
-It outputs on topics `world_map` and `robot_pos`.
-It is an implementation of the 'TinySLAM' algorithm, which is built locally from this repository: [BreezySLAM](https://github.com/simondlevy/BreezySLAM). *Some portion of this code needs to be modified*
-- **controller_ol.py**: most basic controller, will avoid obstacles merely based on the SLAM output.
-It then communicates commands to the node *uart_messenger* (which then transfer them to the Arduino Mega)
-- **controller1.py**: it's going to be the first controller that makes the robot run autonomously.
-Work in progress.
-- **vision_analyser.py**: service manager that can (i) take a picture on demand by subscribing to one of **detectnet** topics (to get 1 raw image input from the streamline) and (ii) analyse it straigth away.
-Offered services are the followings:
-    - 'find_map_corners': take a picture and return angle change from beacons present on the image.
-Work in progress.

-### OutputNodes
-- **uart_messenger.py**: sends UART message containing desired motor actions to Arduino Mega.
-Reads from topic `uart_commands`

-### Debugging Nodes
-*Those nodes are not intended to be ran on the Jetson Nano*
-- **slam_vizualiser.py**: prints the map and the position in another window.
-- **teleop.py**: controls the robot remotely using keyboard.

-## ROS Hyperparameters

-As the code is rather complex, there are several hyperparameters and it is sometimes hard to keep track of what is tunnable and what is not.
-Here is a list of all the hyperparameters of our code.

-**SLAM**
-- detection_margin: it's an angle which define the datapoints of the LIDAR to be excluded (because it sees the robot).
-It was found that the best (i.e. the min) value is 65.
-- offset_mm: It's the shift in the axis of the robot between the center of rotation and the center of the lidar.
-- map_quality: It's the speed of integration of the new measurements from LIDAR to SLAM, between 0 and 255.
-- hole_width_mm: It's the width of obstacles that SLAM assumes when one is seen by the LIDAR.
-- 'initial_angle': (TODO) it's the initial angle of the robot in the arena.
-Zero is when robot is parallel to the wall which goes to the zone 2.
-- MIN_SAMPLE: minimum number of datapoints that a LIDAR batch of data must contain so that the SLAM takes them into account.

-**Map Analysis**
-- threshold: binary threshold applied to the SLAM occupancy grid.
-- kernel_size: size of the kernel of a median filter applied to the binary grid
-- N_points_min: contour detection is performed above filtered binary grid.
-It's the minimum number of points a contour must have in order to be considered as 'valid' and kept for future analysis
-- area_threshold: minimum area of a rotated rectangle to be considered as valid.

-## Differences between Jetson and Personal Computer

-There are differences between the different setups, because the Jetson has to do things that I will not try to replicate at home (and just there results)

-- ros_deep_learning: this is the ROS package for CUDA realtime accelerated neuron network.
-It is present only on the Jetson and not on the shared code.
-The only thing one has to include are the interfaces : "vision_msgs" (https://github.com/Kukanani/vision_msgs)